mpeche/ProgrammingAssignment3/Codebook.md

 ##Data
-The liniar acceleration (recorded by the accelerometer), as well as the angular velocity (recorded by the gyroscope) of the volunteer was captured along the Cartesian coordinates (XYZ-Axis), each of which is displayed in a seperate column.
+The linear acceleration (recorded by the accelerometer), as well as the angular velocity (recorded by the gyroscope) of the volunteer was captured along the Cartesian coordinates (XYZ-Axis), each of which is displayed in a separate column.
 The data was recorded at a rate of 50Hz over 2.56 seconds to create a vector of 128 readings.
 The mean and standard deviation of these vectors was then calculated, and the average values for each volunteer's activity have been saved in the attached dataset.

 ####Columns
   * __total__		The signal recorded by the accelerometer, along each of the Cartesian Axis.
 These values are measured in gravitational-units, or 9.8 meters/second-squared, and represented as a vector with 128 values.

-  * __acc__			The body's acceleration, calculated by subtractibg the earth's gravitation from the value obtained by the accelerometer.
+  * __acc__			The body's acceleration.
 These values are measured in gravitational-units, and represented as a vector with 128 values.

   * __gyro__		The signal recorded by the gyroscope, along each of the Cartesian Axis.
 These values are measured in radiant/second, and represented as a vector with 128 values.

 ####Activities
 The activities that the volunteers performed while being recorded was:
   * WALKING